CyberMiles/tim-research/scatter_integration/scatter_integration.md

 The following instructions were performed in order to test CyberMiles with Scatter

-## Step 1 - Get the CyberMiles Testnet up and runnning
+## Step 1 - Get the CyberMiles blockchain up and runnning
-### Single local node
+### Single local node, or ...
 There are instructions on how to use a single node local node (I have listed the link below).
 In reality the single local node is super fast to set up and deals with CORS by default.
+If you use this method, you can skip to step 3.
 ```
 https://travis.readthedocs.io/en/latest/getting-started.html
 ```
+### Official Testnet
 Alternatively, I have also used Docker to connect to the actual Testnet for a Scatter Test Case.
 The following URL has instructions on getting the official CyberMiles Testnet node up and running using Docker.
 ```
 https://travis.readthedocs.io/en/latest/connect-testnet.html#docker